-Portobello baked eggs are lovely for brunch, and substantial enough for a filling lunch or a meatless dinner.
+Eggs baked in portobello mushrooms are lovely for brunch and substantial enough for a filling lunch or a meatless dinner.

 The mushrooms are the stars of the show here, so choose them well – it’s best to use large, firm portobello mushrooms, that are not too flat (or the egg will spill) nor too deep (or the egg will take forever to cook).

 How to prevent sogginess

 There’s one challenge when making portobello eggs, though.
 Stuffed and baked portobello mushrooms can become soggy.
 To avoid sogginess:

 1. Wipe clean, don’t wash them (they absorb water).